Waning Gibbous on

 Moon after ascending node

-4 days after ascending node on 19 September 2005 at 08:09 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 3 October 2005 at 16:51 in ♎ Libra.
+4 days after ascending node on 19 September 2005 at 08:09 in ♈ Aries the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 3 October 2005 at 16:51 in ♎ Libra.

 Moon before northern standstill

-11 days since the previous standstill on 12 September 2005 at 10:54 in ♑ Capricorn when the Moon has reached South declination of ∠-28.556°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.594° at the point of next northern standstill on 25 September 2005 at 06:42 in ♋ Cancer.
+11 days since the last southern standstill on 12 September 2005 at 10:54 in ♑ Capricorn when the Moon has reached South declination of ∠-28.556° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.594° at the point of next northern standstill on 25 September 2005 at 06:42 in ♋ Cancer.

 Syzygy in 9 days